iaditya/tic-tac-toe/README.md

 # tic-tac-toe
-Tic Tac Toe in VanillaJS &amp; MinMax Algorithm
+Tic Tac Toe in VanillaJS using MiniMax Algorithm